jlevere/obsidian-mcp-plugin/README.md

 ## Unique Approach

-This plugin distinguishes itself by directly integrating the MCP server into Obsidian.
-Traditional methods often involve running a separate server that communicates with Obsidian via its REST API (if available).
-This plugin's approach offers potential advantages in terms of:
+Instead of relying on a separate server to interact with Obsidian over a REST API, this plugin runs the MCP server directly inside the Obsidian process.
+This design offers several advantages:

 - **Simplicity:** Fewer components to set up and manage.
 - **Performance:** Reduced overhead by eliminating inter-process communication.